No Guest Bedroom? No Need With One of the Best Sleeper Sofas

 - You’ll need an entryway clearance of 31 inches for delivery

-Our love for a chaise lounge knows no bounds, but add the word storage in there and we’re practically swooning.
-With this sleeper sofa, you wouldn’t have to venture back and forth to the linen closet to make up the pull-out bed whenever guests are ready to hit the hay; simply store them in the chaise.
-The chaise can go on the left or right, the arm width can be standard or narrow, and the bed can be a double or queen-size.
-No matter which options you choose, this sleeper sofa is a true standout.
+Our love for a chaise longue knows no bounds, but add the word storage in there and we’re practically swooning.
+With this sleeper sofa, you won’t have to venture back and forth to the linen closet to make up the pull-out bed whenever guests are ready to hit the hay; simply store everything you need right in the sofa.
+The chaise can go on the left or right, the arm width can be standard or narrow, and the mattress can be a double or queen size.

 Width up to: 89 inches | Mattress size: Queen | Mattress fill: Spring

 - You’ll never want to get up from the foam cushions

 - The double-locking bed frame provides maximum support

 - Likely will take 3 months to ship

 - The down pillows will require occasional fluffing

 Why we chose it: Whether in couch or bed form, this sleeper begs you to cozy up and stay a while.